swati24081992/MATH-F212/PythonReview/PythonInstallation.md

 # 2. Start and update Anaconda
 You should confirm that your Anaconda python environment is up to date.

 Anaconda comes with a set of graphical tools which you can find in the Anaconda Navigator.
-You can start the Anaconda Navigator by opening it.
+You can start the Anaconda Navigator GUI by opening it.
+You can learn more about the Navigator [here](https://docs.continuum.io/free/navigator/)

 ![image](https://github.com/coursesAM/APL405W24/assets/109568856/80ef2ac3-13c7-469e-bb60-961307346c9e)